AlinaBaranova/Recommender-System/README.md

 ### Languages used:

- - Python: downloading tags, creating a graph, enabling recommendations with a vector space model and the WordNet, operating of the website
+ - Python: downloading tags, creating a graph, enabling recommendations with a vector space model and the WordNet, website backend
- - CSS & HTML: pages of the website
+ - CSS & HTML: website frontend